Skip to main content

 The settlement receipt

-Each resolved settlement is written to an append-only, hash-chained ledger and signed with Falcon-1024 (NIST Level 5) through Substrate 2.
+Each resolved settlement is written to an append-only, hash-chained evidence ledger and signed with the operator’s own Falcon-1024 key (NIST Level 5) through Substrate 2, by an on-box signer that picks up each new settlement within seconds.
 A receipt is:

 • No-PII by construction.
 It carries the network, asset, amounts (as exact integer minor units, never lossy floats), confirmations, finality, your order reference, and content-address hashes.
 It never carries names, emails, or any personal data.
 The payer and recipient appear only as hashed references, not raw addresses.